szabolcsdombi/zengl/docs/index.rst

   what we render.
 The window does not have to be multisample, and it requires no depth buffer at all.

 | Offscreen rendering works out of the box on all platforms if the right loader is provided.
 | Loaders implement a load method to resolve a subset of OpenGL 3.3 core.
-The return value of the the load method is
+The return value of the load method is
   an int, a void pointer to the function implementation.
-| Virtualized, traced and debug environments can be provided by custom loaders.
+| Virtualized, traced, and debug environments can be provided by custom loaders.
 | The current implementation uses the glcontext from moderngl to load the OpenGL methods.

 | ZenGL's main focus is on readability and maintainability.
 Pipelines in ZenGL are almost entirely immutable and they
-  cannot affect each other expect when one draws on top of the other's result that is totally expected.
+  cannot affect each other except when one draws on top of the other's result that is expected.
   No global state is affecting the render, if something breaks there is one place to debug.

 | ZenGL does not use anything beyond OpenGL 3.3 core, not even if the more convenient methods are available.
   Implementation is kept simple.
-Usually this is not a bottleneck.
+Usually, this is not a bottleneck.

-| ZenGL does not implement transform feedback, storage buffers or storage images, tesselation, geometry shader and maybe many more.
+| ZenGL does not implement transform feedback, storage buffers or storage images, tesselation, geometry shader, and maybe many more.
   We have a strong reason not to include them in the feature list.
-They add to complexity and are against ZenGL's main philosophy.
+They add to the complexity and are against ZenGL's main philosophy.
-  ZenGL was built on top experience gathered on real life projects that could never make good use of any of that.
+  ZenGL was built on top experience gathered on real-life projects that could never make good use of any of that.

 | ZenGL is using the same vertex and image format naming as WebGPU and keeping the vertex array definition from ModernGL.
   ZenGL is not the next version of ModernGL.
 ZenGL is a simplification of a subset of ModernGL with some extras that was not possible to include in ModernGL.

-| Future plans include a Vulkan 1.0 backend that was considered when designing and developing ZenGL.

 Context
 -------

 .. py:method:: zengl.context(loader: ContextLoader) -> Context

-All interactions with OpenGL is done by a Context object.
+All interactions with OpenGL are done by a Context object.
 There should be a single Context created per application.
 A Context is created with the help of a context loader.
 A context loader is an object implementing the load method to resolve OpenGL functions by name.
-This enables zengl to be entirely platform independent.
+This enables zengl to be entirely platform-independent.

 .. py:method:: zengl.loader(headless: bool = False) -> ContextLoader